bpetya44/find-exercises/README.md

 ## More Info

-Make sure you have all the dependencies in the correct version as listed in package.json file and
+Make sure you have all the dependencies in the correct version as listed in package.json file

 `npm i --legacy-peer-deps`

-or you can install them manually:
+or you can install them manually if you wish to update the code by urself:

 [Material UI](https://mui.com/material-ui/getting-started/installation/)